If Graduating is Important to You, You May Want to Take a Peek at This

 Arlington Baptist College Graduation Rates for Full-Time Students

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Arlington Baptist College.

-Out of the 186 undergraduate students at Arlington Baptist College, 34 (about 18%) are considered first-time/full-time degree seekers.
+Out of the 54 degree seeking undergraduates new to Arlington Baptist College in 2016, 34 (about 63%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Arlington Baptist College about graduation rates for other more appropriate groups of students.

 Arlington Baptist College performs on average when it comes to the 26.1% of first-time/full-time students they graduate on time (two or four years depending on the degree) and performs at a similarly average rate when it comes to their overall graduation rate of 47.8%.

 Based on the caliber of first-time/full-time students that attend Arlington Baptist College we would expect an overall graduation rate of 35.1%.
 However, students are graduating at a rate that is 12.7% higher.
 Therefore, Arlington Baptist College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.

 52.2% of students at Arlington Baptist College failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.